M3RG-IITD/llamat/README.md

   Code used for creating the plots used in the paper
 - [evaluation_codes](evaluation_codes)
   Contains code for running benchmark evaluations

 ---
+## Pretraining
+Pretraining was performed on a text corpus of total 30B tokens, interleaved in the following way:

+1. 10M research paper tokens taken from Elsevier and Springer publications followed by 0.1M Red Pajama tokens
+2. 30M Matsci community discourse tokens included in the last 3B (10%) of the dataset in 100:1 ratio.

+The pretraining was performed on a Cerebras-CS2 cluster and supported by Edinburgh International Data Facility (EIDF) and University of Edinburgh.
+---

 ## Inference and Evaluation